alandours/vtex-local-cookie/README.md

 # vtex-local-cookie

-Add the `VtexIdclientAutCookie` cookie to vtexlocal and the uploader.
+Add the `VtexIdclientAutCookie` cookie to vtexlocal and the Vtex uploader.

 ## Use